 - Additional features in infants

-A form of chronic communicating hydrocephalus that primarily affects elderly individuals (> 60 years) and is characterized by a distinct clinical triad (urinary incontinence, dementia, ataxic gait) and normal or episodic increase in ICP.
+- Definition: a form of chronic communicating hydrocephalus that primarily affects elderly individuals (> 60 years) and is characterized by a distinct clinical triad (urinary incontinence, dementia, ataxic gait) and normal or episodic increase in ICP

 - Urinary incontinence

 - MRI (initial test), CT

 MRI or CT